 5. Have You Optimized for Mobile?

-This is not something to neglect, especially nowadays, when more than half of the site visits come from mobile devices.
+This is not something to neglect, especially nowadays, when 80% of site visits come from mobile devices.
 If you’ve added new pages on your website but didn’t check if they are mobile responsive, it’s time you did!

 Device incompatibilities could seriously affect your conversion rates.
 Our advice is to keep an eye on how your website performs on mobile devices at all times, so that you can quickly solve any issues that might arise.